-As of June 30,2023, the cash balance in the operating bank account was \$235,560.
-No operating subsidy was received in June due to an over-draw of operating subsidy in May, tenant rental income for the month was \$5,405 and operating expenses were \$10,744.
+As of June 30, 2023, the cash balance in the operating bank account is \$210,430.
+No operating subsidy was received, and no funds were transferred out for operating expenses.

 III.
 Attachments

 - A. Budgeted Income Statement

 - B. Cash Report

 - C. Tenant Rents